jacobhackman/pantheon/docs/Privacy/Privacy-Overview.md

 * `restriction` - Private transactions are `restricted` or `unrestricted`:

-    - In `restricted` private transactions the payload of the private transaction is received and stored only by the nodes participating in the transaction.
+    - In `restricted` private transactions, only the nodes participating in the transaction receive and store the payload of the private transaction.

-    - In `unrestricted` private transactions the payload of the private transaction is transmitted to all nodes in the network but is readable only by nodes participating in the transaction.
+    - In `unrestricted` private transactions the payload of the private transaction is transmitted to all nodes in the network, but is *readable* only by nodes participating in the transaction.

     !!! important
         Pantheon implements `restricted` private transactions only.